cvidalsastre/tp-grupal-3-marias/datasets/rendimiento escolar/readme.md

 # About Dataset
+## Description
-## on on the performance of high school students in mathematics, including their grades and demographic information.
+### This dataset contains the performance of high school students in mathematics, including their grades and demographic information.
 The data was collected from three high schools in the United States.

 ### Columns:
 * Gender: The gender of the student (male/female)